fguerri/AzureVNetIntegrationPatterns/README.md

 From the perspective of a client deployed in an Azure VNet, configuring a VNet service endpoint for a PaaS service does not change the service’s *public* IP addresses.
 However, the Azure networking stack facilitates connections to those public IP addresses in such a way that the service can verify whether they originate from authorized subnets.
 This is done in the following way:

 * When a service endpoint is configured in a subnet for a service type in a region, routes for all the public prefixes used by that service type in that region are added to the subnet’s route table, with next hop type set to the special value “VirtualNetworkServiceEndpoint” (see Figure 7 below);
-* All the IP packets that match one of the routes with next hop type “VNet service endpoint” are encapsulated, by the Azure network virtualization stack, in outer packets that carry information about the identity of their source VNet/subnet;
+* All the IP packets that match one of the routes with next hop type “VNet service endpoint” are encapsulated, by the Azure network, in outer packets that carry information about the identity of their source VNet/subnet;
 * The routes with next hop type “VirtualNetworkServiceEndpoint” are managed by the platform and cannot be overridden by user-defined routes.

 ![Figure 7 - NOT DISPLAYED](/Figures/figure7.png)